stasvr/telegram_contest/README.md

 # Telegram Data Contest
 Docker based - solution for Telegram [Data Cluster contest](https://contest.com/docs/data_clustering)

+You can train your own models by using datasets like that https://www.kaggle.com/yutkin/corpus-of-russian-news-articles-from-lenta
-(github thirdparty folder is not full version)
+( github thirdparty folder is not full version )

 #### build
 sudo docker build --network=host -t news_handler .